-6 Conclusions and Future Work
+8 Conclusions and Future Work

-Current developments in the design and implementation of the traction control, vision, control and navigation subsystems of the robotic soccer team ISePorto are presented.
+Current developments in the design and implementation of the communication system, traction control, vision, control and navigation subsystems of the robotic soccer team ISePorto are presented.
 Much research and development effort is taken towards the goal of multiple robot coordinated play.
 Additional team improvements were made to increase game operation ranging from mechanical kicker device developments to a new traction control system.
 The implemented vision system provides an efficient edge and blob identification achieving real-time determinism of field lines and relevant objects used in navigation, coordination and obstacle avoidance.
 A dedicated hardware vision sensor is currently being integrated in the robots to decrease both image latency and computational costs, and provide much higher precision in the raw vision measures.
-The team has participated in several competitions namely in the Robocup 2003, Robocup 2004, Robocup 2006, GermanOpen 2002, 2003, 2005 and 2008, Robótica 2002, 2003, 2004, 2005, 2006, 2007 and 2008 in Portugal, with good results The test of the new integrated features needs to be validated in game conditions in Robocup 2009 competition.
+The team has participated in several competitions namely in the Robocup 2003, 2004, 2006 and 2009, GermanOpen 2002, 2003, 2005 and 2008, Robótica 2002, 2003, 2004, 2005, 2006, 2007, 2008 and 2009 in Portugal, with good results The test of the new integrated features needs to be validated in game conditions in Robocup 2010 competition.

-7 Acknowledgement
+9 Acknowledgement

 The authors would like to thank the LSA team for their efforts and dedication in developing the robots and support on the participation of competitions and events.
 This work is sponsored by IPP and ISEP.
-The BoaVista Project is founded by the Portuguese Science and Technology Foundation of Ministry of Science and Technology.